Mithil467/Coreavor/README.md

 #### Features:

-- Open image (png, jpg, jpeg, svg, gif)
+🖼️ Open image (png, jpg, jpeg, svg, gif)
-- Move back and forth in current directory
+◀️▶️ Move  back and forth in current directory
-- Zoom in and out
+🔍 Zoom in and out
-- Rotate image and save
+🔄 Rotate image and save
-- View in explorer
+📁 View in explorer
-- Export image as jpg or png
+💾 Export image as jpg or png
-- "Open image with" in context menu
+"Open image with" in context menu
-- Delete image
+❌ Delete image
-- Fullscreen
+❌ Fullscreen mode
-- View properties
+👁️ View properties

 #### How to install?